Alex40144/Open-Web-Portal/README.md

 What it should be able to do:
     bind variables to sockets
     be able to change these variables on a web page

+Need to work out how the imported module can update main file variables